 Earlier analyses (Moore and Weller, 2013) used Bayesian estimation.
-In the current exercise, analysis was conducted using OpenBUGS software, but estimation is not strictly Bayesian because there are no new data updating the informative prior inputs.
-Rather, the present analysis is essentially a Monte Carlo procedure, with distributions for the parameters of interest (e.g., probability of striking a WNP whale) being derived from random draws from informed prior distributions for the input parameters.
-Derived parameter distributions are summarized from two MCMC chains, each 25,000 samples in length (50,000 samples total).
+In the 2018 analysis and current exercise, analysis was conducted using OpenBUGS software, but estimation was not strictly Bayesian because there are no new data updating the informative prior inputs.
+Rather, these more recent analyses were essentially Monte Carlo procedures, with distributions for the parameters of interest (e.g., probability of striking a WNP whale) being derived from random draws from informed prior distributions for the input parameters.
+Derived parameter distributions were summarized from two MCMC chains, each 25,000 samples in length (50,000 samples total).